ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The coexistence of user scope entries and admin scope entries within the same scope makes it possible to issue a single Access Token, in case the requesting Client wishes to be a user for some OSCORE groups and at the same time Administrator for some (other) OSCORE groups under the same Group Manager.

-Throughout the rest of this document, the term "scope entry" is exclusively used as referred to "admin scope entry".
+Throughout the rest of this document, the term "scope entry" is used as referred to "admin scope entry", unless otherwise indicated.

 ## On Enforcing Different Classes of Administrators